collamaf/UA9_22/README.md

 - Add second version of kill particles option, this one at the entrance of the crystal, based on crytical angle
 - Add flag to choose if killing channeling/not channeling particles: `-CutChan`: 1/10 to kill ch. part., -1/-10 to kill not. ch. part (1 for old "after X" method, 10 for new "before X" one)

+20-04-2023: by collamaf
+- Add "config 4", to use cut crystal: it places a dummy plane (`cutPlane`) at the end of X (placed at the origin), in such a way that the cut starts from the bottom angle of the X

+11-05-2023: by collamaf
+- Add possibility to pass macro argument setCutFocalDistance how to cut the X in setup 4

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits
 - need to create a macro for flexible data analysis of SiDet hits